-Additional Resources for Wrongful Death in Montgomery County, TX
+Additional Resources for Wrongful Death in Harris County, TX

 Civil Practice and Remedies Code | Chapter 71 Wrongful Death– Familiarize yourself with the states wrongful death laws.
 The code defines what wrongful death is, who could be held liable and who has the right to file a suit.
 The code can be read on the Texas Constitution and Statutes website.

 Consumer Product Safety Commission (CPSC) Product Recalls– Sometimes a wrongful death can be the result of a defective product.
 Follow the link to the CPSC for a full list of recalled products in the United States.
 The CPSC is a government organization that protects the public from unreasonable death and injury from consumer products.